So you’ve set a date for a Safe Zone Project train-the-trainer visit. Hooray!

 Ordering books for TTT participants

-Unlocking the Magic of Facilitation is a book we wrote specifically with our train-the-trainer participants in mind.
+Unlocking the Magic of Facilitation is a book co-wrote specifically with our Safe Zone train-the-trainer participants in mind.
 In a train-the-trainer we never get to review all the tools/tips we want to and this book fills in the rest.
 It’s short, sweet, and easy to digest.

 Guide to Gender (authored by Sam) is a book that helps participants to get more comfortable with the complexities and nuances of gender, something we don’t often have enough time to dig into in the trainings.